Justices May Impose New Limits On Government Access To Cellphone Data

 But Dreeben stuck to his guns, maintaining that when people sign up with a wireless provider, they know that their locations can be tracked by cell towers.
 "There's an element of voluntariness" in signing up, just as there is in getting a bank account or using a debit card, he contended.

 Chief Justice Roberts disagreed, noting that in a recent case for which he wrote the opinion, the court ruled that having a smartphone is "not a matter of choice" in the modern digital world.
-People have to have one in order to function.
+People have to have one to function.

 Justice Neil Gorsuch seconded that thought, telling Dreeben, "It seems like your whole argument boils down to if we get it from a third party, we're OK, regardless of ... anything else."

-Note: A previous version of this story misidentified the American Civil Liberties Union as the American Civil Liberty Union.